diegoalvis/protobuf-talk-2023/slides.md

 <br>
 <div v-click>
-Protobuf uses up to 2 bytes as identifier.
+Protobuf uses up to 2 bytes for the identifier.

 * 1 to 15  -->  1 byte  (0x0F)
 * 16 to 2047  -->  2 bytes (0x07FF)